 Third test while connected to a nearby server:

-The result we recorded when we connected to a close by the server was also a slight reduction of the baseline speeds.
-Furthermore, these results we almost similar to those of the best available server.
+The result we recorded when we connected to a UK server was also a slight reduction of the baseline speeds.
+Furthermore, these results we almost similar to those of the US one but with better speed performance.

 We were thrilled with the speed test results we observed when we connected to remote servers.
 The level of speeds BulletVPN offers when connected to distant servers is quite sufficient to stream HD content and torrent various material as well.